GameServerManagers/LinuxGSM-Docs/File-Ownership.md

 # Introduction

 Linux files and folders always belong to a user and group.
 That is what we call ownership.
-Here are some commands to change them.
+Here are some commands to change them with elevated privileges (root/sudo).

 # Group ownership